dafer45/TBTK/doc/Manual.md

 Different parts of a program should of course interact with each other, but low level details of a specific component should to an as large degree as possible be invisible to other components.
 Instead of allowing (and requiring) other components of a code to manipulate its low level details, components should strive to present themselves to other components through an easy to use interface.
 The interface is provided through a so called application programming interface (API).
-The API is essentially a contract between a component and the outside world, where the component specifies a promise to solve a particular problem given a particular input.
+The API is essentially a contract between a component and the outside world, where the component specifies a promise to perform a particular task in respons to a corresponding set of instructions.
 Encapsulation makes it possible to update a piece of code without remembering what other parts of the code is doing, as long as the update respects the contract specified in the API, and is key to solving the scalability issue.
 Developers mainly experienced with imperative programming likely recognize some of these concepts as being embodied in the idea of dividing code into functions.
 Object oriented programming greatly extends this powerful technique.